 Note: In some cases, this will not apply because there is higher competition from brands who already bid for these broad keywords.
-Looking for keywords with high traffic volumes but low CPC (Cost per click).
+Look for keywords with high traffic volumes but low CPC (cost per click).

 Paid search is a vital part of any eCommerce brand, as users go on Google to search for virtually everything nowadays.
-We need to make sure our brand is also showing up in ad results like our competitors, we could be leaving money on the table.
+You need to make sure our brand is also showing up in ad results like our competitors — otherwise, you could be leaving money on the table.

 Alternatively, paid search can provide brand awareness – while that is not its primary function, paid search represents the desire your customers have.